daniel-marius/E-Commerce-Microservices/README.md

-## E-Commerce App using Microservices build with Node, TypeScript, React, Docker and Kubernestes Part1
+## E-Commerce App using Microservices build with Node, TypeScript, React Next.js, Docker and Kubernestes Part1